Fall 2014 applications are closed. Contact Che Abram at 510-869-8984 or CAbram@samuelmerritt.edu with questions regarding the fall 2015 cycle.

 - Evidence of experience in clinical practice as a registered nurse with a minimum of 12 months of intensive care unit (any ICU) experience at the time of interview (March of every year) required; Two to three years of critical care nursing experience is preferable in addition to the 12 months of ICU experience.
 Practice areas that are considered critical care are: surgical intensive care (including trauma, post-cardiovascular surgery and neurosurgical specialty units), medical intensive care (coronary care, pulmonary care, and other medical sub-specialty units), and pediatric and neonatal intensive care units.

-- Minimum cumulative grade point average of 3.0; average 3.4
+- Minimum cumulative grade point average of 3.0 (3.5 average for 2013 admission cycle applicants)

 - Minimum last 60 semester or 90 quarter unit GPA of 3.0 or higher; average has been a 3.7

-- TOEFL (U.S. citizens or international students) - The need for TOEFL will be assessed based on information provided by applicants on the application for admission, if required, a score of 250 must be achieved and official score results must be provided.
+- TOEFL (U.S. citizens or international students) - The need for TOEFL will be assessed based on information provided by applicants on the application for admission, if required, a score of 250 (or 100 for internet-based exam) must be achieved and official score results must be provided.

 - Current ACLS and PALS certification.
 CCRN strongly recommended.